-- a) These Rules cover Flat Track, Banked Track, Road, and any other event sanctioned by the NZFRS. - b) Skaters are strictly forbidden to accept any sort of unauthorised help. - c) Skaters are to reach the finish line along the shortest imaginary line, without loops or lateral diversions. - d) In no case shall the passing of other skaters cause difficulty to other competitors. - e) In no case can skaters push other competitors or cut in front of them.
-It is also forbidden to let oneself be taken in tow, to push, obstruct, or help any other competitor. - f) Skaters who are being passed/lapped shall not obstruct the pass, or help another competitor. - g) Skaters must skate the designated course. - h) Skaters can repair a damaged skate, being careful not to obstruct the race.
-They can be handed tools or replacement skate parts, but must carry out the repair themselves. - In the case of a fall, skaters who are still able to continue the race must stand up without any assistance from a third party.
-Otherwise they may be excluded from that event. - j) All skaters must take part in races fairly and enthusiastically.
-Those showing a clear negative attitude or clear inability may be excluded from the competition. - k) Skaters who withdraw during the race should report to the Referee. - I) A skater who voluntarily withdraws from a race (other than a race categorised as "optional") before the race has started will be withdrawn from the rest of the competition unless the skater has notified the race director prior to the commencement of that session of his/her intentions.
-Skaters who become ill or who are injured during a skating session and who notify the race director of this may be allowed to continue skating in the remainder of the competition. - m) If a skater does not answer the starting judge after being called twice, at one-minute interval from each other, they are marked as Do Not Start (DNS).
-This skater is not ranked. - n) Fair Play All skaters must take part in races fairly and enthusiastically.
-Those showing a negative attitude or clear inability may be excluded from the competition.
+- a) These Rules cover Flat Track, Banked Track, Road, and any other event sanctioned by the NZFRS. - b) Skaters are strictly forbidden to accept any sort of unauthorised help. - c) Skaters are to reach the finish line along the shortest imaginary line, without loops or lateral diversions. - d) In no case shall the passing of other skaters cause difficulty to other skaters. - e) In no case can skaters push other skaters or cut in front of them.
+It is also forbidden to let oneself be taken in tow, to push, obstruct, or help any other skater. - f) Skaters who are being passed/lapped shall not obstruct the pass or help another skaters. - g) Skaters must skate the designated course. - h) Skaters can repair a damaged skate, being careful not to obstruct the race or any other skater or official.
+They can be handed tools or replacement skate parts but must carry out the repair themselves. - In the case of a fall, skaters who are still able to continue the race must stand up without any assistance from a third party.
+Otherwise they may be disqualified and excluded from that event.

+- j) All skaters must take part in races fairly and enthusiastically.
+Those showing a clear negative attitude may be disqualified and excluded from the event. - k) Skaters who withdraw during the race should report to the Referee. - I) A skater who voluntarily withdraws from a race (other than a race categorised as "optional") before the race has started will be withdrawn from the rest of the competition unless the skater has notified the race secretary prior to the commencement of that session of his/her intentions.
+Skaters who become ill or who are injured during a skating session and who notify the race secretary of this may be allowed to continue skating in the remainder of the competition. - m) If a skater does not answer the starting judge after being called twice, at one-minute interval from each other, they are marked as Do Not Start (DNS).
+This skater is not ranked. - n) Team Fault